Bedrock-OSS/bedrock-wiki/docs/documentation/shared-constructs.md

 title: Shared Constructs
 nav_order: 1
 tags:
     - Stable
     - Last updated for Version 1.18.10
 mentions:
     - Ciosciaa
+    - ThomasOrs
 ---

 A few JSON constructs are expressible in multiple locations in the add-ons system.